balsloev/Extensions/extensions/crypto/README.md

 # Crypto

-This Extension exposes Node.JS's crypto functions to Cognigy.AI
+This Extension exposes Node.JS's crypto functions to Cognigy.AI with eesys modifications to support IV for AES.

 ## Node: createHash